国立看護大学校

 Mission

-Our mission is to produce nursing and midwifery professionals with advanced competency, both in practice and research, in order to engage in policy-based medical services.
-Furthermore, students should become nursing and midwifery professionals who can work in overseas medical sites in cooperation with international medical centers.
-Students should be able to perform research efficiently and effectively, based on scientific evidence.
+Our mission is to provide nursing and midwifery professionals with advanced competency, both in practice and research, in order to engage in policy-based medical services.

 Purpose

-The purpose of our college is to provide a wide-ranging education, to foster deep empathy for others with different values and to learn nursing in order to society.
-Furthermore, we aim to enhance nursing professionals’ competency in supporting people at any health level so that they can live meaningfully.
+The purpose of our college is to provide a wide-ranging education, to foster deep empathy for others with different values and to learn nursing in order to become professionals who can contribute to society.